MistaSee/ChatGP-TA/README.md

 ## Disclaimer

-ChatGP-TA is an AI and does not replace a qualified teacher or educational professional.
+AI-TA is an AI and does not replace a qualified teacher or educational professional.
 It is designed to assist educators and should not be used as the sole educational resource.
-Always exercise professional judgement when using ChatGP-TA.
+Always exercise professional judgement when using AI-TA.